First God died, now this. What

 certain places.
 The question you ask, is ‘who needs artists and art like

 this?’
-In fact, does this actually exist?
+In fact, is this really art?

 Inside the Serpentine was an ‘art

-performance’ by a world-famous Serbian, Marina Abramovich, who
+performance’ by a world-famous Serbian Marina Abramovich, who

 essentially stares at and whispers to people who come into white but quiet